Skip to main content

 Additional information

-The compatibility of solar irrigation with digital technology would help to curb this phenomenon of depopulation in rural areas, contributing to improving economic performance and creating value in these spaces.
-Women have a key role in the rural world, which can be enhanced by activities that generate economies induced by the principal.
+The solution lies in harnessing favorable factors to promote an economic model based on population stability, maximizing the use of available resources, and fostering economic activities centered around agricultural production.
+The compatibility of solar irrigation with digital technology would help stem this depopulation phenomenon in rural areas, contributing to improved economic performance and creating value in these areas.
+Women play a key role in rural areas, which can be further enhanced by activities that generate income-driven economies.

 Coordinators